-Great Tips From the San Diego Police Department
+Great Safety Tips From the San Diego Police Department

-Police officers in particular get a macro as well as an up close micro view of home burglaries and burglars.
-They learn how burglars’ minds work: how they decide what residences to rob, how they do it and what is changing and what remains the same over time.
+Police officers get a macro as well as an up-close micro view of home burglaries and burglars.
+They learn how burglars’ minds work: how they decide what residences to rob, how they do it, and what is changing and what remains the same over time.

 We are proud to present to you great tips from the City of San Diego Police Department.

 What burglars don’t want you to know—from interviews with convicted burglars.

 - I might leave a pizza flyer on your door and check whether you are home to remove it.

 - Leaving your kids’ expensive yard toys on the front lawn makes me think there are fancy gaming systems inside.

 - I may knock first.
 If you come to the door, I might ask for directions or offer to clean your windows.
 Don’t let me in.
 I could be staking the place out or I might rob you right then.